WorkAlways/nycflightsanalysis/README.md

-# nycflightsanalysis
+# NYC Flight Data Analysis.
-Airline on-time data for all flights departing NYC in 2013- nycflights13 dataset
+Exploratory data analysis on all the flights that departed from NYC(JFK, LGA or EWR) in 2013.
+This analysis provides useful insights about planes, airlines, weather and airports.